 After applying heat to your breast, but before nursing, it can be beneficial to use vibration or a combing technique on the area to stimulate milk flow.
 An electric tooth brush is very effective in loosening things up and helping the duct clear.

 This was recommended to me by another mom at a local mother’s group, and I found it extremely effective.
 Nothing in your home that vibrates?
 A regular comb or brush can be used in a similar fashion.
 Simply stroke it over the lump.

 While you are working to clear up your clogged milk duct, you should wear loose clothing to prevent any extra pressure.
 Wearing underwire bras, too tight shirts, or ill-fitting bras of any kind can lead to plugs because they restrict the milk from flowing the length of the duct when the baby nurses.
 As a nursing mother, remember to wear a bra that is comfortable and fits properly.

 6. Pain Relief, Supplements, Medication

 If you are experiencing recurring clogged ducts you may be experiencing over-supply or have milk with a higher viscosity or stickiness than average.
-Many mother’s find taking a lecithin supplement regularly can decrease the viscosity of the milk and reduces the occurrence of clogged ducts.
+Many mothers find taking a lecithin supplement regularly can decrease the viscosity of the milk and reduces the occurrence of clogged ducts.

 Clogged milk ducts need to be treated persistently and aggressively to prevent mastitis from developing.
 With determination and the above tricks, you will get that plug cleared.
-If your symptoms are not improving after 48 hours, seek medical attention even (if you are not experiencing flu-like symptoms or fever.
+If your symptoms are not improving after 48 hours, seek medical attention even if you are not experiencing flu-like symptoms or fever.

 Want to share your experience or have a specific question?
 Leave a comment below.